jackiewilson-noaa/edealer-annual-QA_QC-methods/README.md

 **1) GARFO Permit Holds**
 - **Identify all GARFO permit holders** In each of the spreadsheets created under steps 4 & 5 above, identify the dealers who hold a GARFO permit.
 Indicate in a new "Issue" data field if the hold is for "Incomplete Reports" or "Missing Reports".
 Keep the Participant_ID, Dealer Name, GARFO_DNUM, Acct Mgr
-- **Create a new list** For the isssuance year in question, format the list of dealers with incomplete and missing reports and add them to the google sheet for the team to track: [https://docs.google.com/spreadsheets/d/1j3tHnC15TjdkqyJfNE7ACX6vx4uoKeccjuscuBjLyuQ/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1j3tHnC15TjdkqyJfNE7ACX6vx4uoKeccjuscuBjLyuQ/edit?usp=sharing)
+- **Create a new list** For the isssuance year in question, merge the list of dealers with incomplete reoprts and missing reports into one spreadsheet.
+Format the list of dealers with incomplete and missing reports and add them to the google sheet for the team to track: [https://docs.google.com/spreadsheets/d/1j3tHnC15TjdkqyJfNE7ACX6vx4uoKeccjuscuBjLyuQ/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1j3tHnC15TjdkqyJfNE7ACX6vx4uoKeccjuscuBjLyuQ/edit?usp=sharing)
 - **Update GARFO_PERMIT_BLOCKS table** Have maintenance contractor add the dealers who would have a GARFO permit hold for a given year.
 Send them the necessary data for the following fields:
   Year, GARFO_NO, DEALER_NAME, CREATED_DATE, EXPIRATION_DATE, CREATED_BY, REMOVED_BY, IS_ACTIVE.
 Set all the IS_ACTIVE=Y.